kshedden/case_studies/methods/regression-overview.md

   observed total of the outcome values within each group, the observations become conditionally independent, and can be rigorously fit using a single-level likelihood approach.

+- __Fixed effects regression__ -- this is an approach for working with
+  clustered data in which "fixed" intercepts (covariates) are introduced indicating each cluster.
+When the sample size per cluster is sufficiently large, this can be a robust and effective way to accommodate clustering, but with many small clusters, high-dimensional models result and poor efficiency or inconsistency (the __Neyman-Scott problem__) may result.

 - __Local regression__ -- this is a very flexible approach to capturing
   nonlinear regression relationships.
 It is an example of a regression method